CaseyHaralson/wsl-setup/README.md

 1. Install the latest Ubuntu LTS release from the Windows Store.
 Then click open to install Ubuntu.
 2. Make sure that Ubuntu is running in WSL2 by running the following in a powershell terminal: `wsl -l -v`
     - If the version isn't 2, change the version: `wsl --set-version [Ubuntu Name] 2`
+3. Set the Ubuntu git credential manager to be handled by the Windows git instance by running the following it an Ubuntu shell: `git config --global credential.helper "/mnt/c/Program\ Files/Git/mingw64/bin/git-credential-manager.exe"`

 ### Docker

 1. Make sure "Use the WSL 2 based engine" is checked in the Docker General settings.
 2. Under Settings -> Resources -> WSL integration, make sure the Ubuntu version is enabled for integration.

+## Setup

+1. Clone this repo into the Ubuntu instance.
+2. Run the startup script.